 - A senior company employee available 24/7 in every timezone, available for consulting and advice

 Human Trafficking is a huge problem in the world today.
-Like you, we think it’s terrible, and must end.
+Like you, we think it’s terrible, and we do our small part to help it end.

 - We don’t charge you for working with us

-- We don’t target immigrants, homeless people, runaways, underage, mentally disabled, or people with poor language skills.
-In fact, we have several processes to filter out at-risk people, and those who do not seem to be making decisions on their own.
+- In fact, we have several processes to filter out at-risk people, and those who do not seem to be making decisions on their own

 - We encourage you to ask questions at all stages of the process, and we’ll always answer them honestly